+Ok, 6 tips for well-behaved kids.
 There’s always a lot of discourse in the parenting world about behaviour.
-When I start work with parents they have all kinds of approaches to their children’s behaviour, some of which obviously work better than others.
+When I start working with parents, they have all kinds of approaches to their children’s behaviour, some of which obviously work better than others.

 Tip #1 of 6 tips for well-behaved kids: Listen to your gut instinct.

-Humanity has been on this earth in its present form some 100,000 years.
+Humanity has been on this earth in its present form for some 100,000 years.
 Up until about 100 years ago, outside advice on parenting was very limited.
-You got extra advice when you needed it from your mom or your granny.
-Otherwise, family members trusted you to ‘get on with it’ and most likely you would have done, seeing as what they were really were encouraging you to do was listen to your own instinct.
+You got extra advice when you needed it from your mom or your grandmother.
+Otherwise, family members trusted you to “get on with it,” and most likely you would have done so, seeing as what they really were encouraging you to do was listen to your own instinct.

 That’s a good tip to remember.
-Life, unless you really muck up or are horribly unlucky, will go on.
-A few mistakes here and there don’t mean the end of the world although hanging children out of the window seems to me to be fraught with danger.
+Life, unless you really muck it up or are horribly unlucky, will go on.
+A few mistakes here and there don’t mean the end of the world, although hanging children out of the window seems to me to be fraught with danger.

 Why do I share this point?
 Well, because parents now often parent by byte.
-They take all the latest and greatest scientific advice and spend so much time fretting over what they should and shouldn’t do that they forget the basics and completely override their own instinct.
+They take all the latest and greatest scientific advice and spend so much time fretting over what they should and shouldn’t do that they forget the basics and completely override their own instincts.
 What does that do to the kids?
-It makes them nervous, because if as a parent you are not confident about what you’re doing, the kids won’t be either.
+It makes them nervous, because if, as a parent, you are not confident about what you’re doing, the kids won’t be either.

 Kids need strong and confident leadership.
 If they don’t get it, they’ll show it through their behaviour.

 Tip #2 of 6 tips for well-behaved kids: Give them something to do.